laiky2506/ace_resource/README.md

 ![Image](img/q2/img_005.jpg)

-<p> From the mutual information score and correlation, only column Month, Precipitation, Min_Temp, SoilMoisture and HA_Harvested choosed to be the features and FFB_Yield is the label for model training and prediction. </p>
+<p> From the mutual information score and correlation, only columns Month, Precipitation, Min_Temp, SoilMoisture and HA_Harvested were chosen to be the features and FFB_Yield is the label for model training and prediction. </p>

 ```
 features = data[["Month","Precipitation","Min_Temp","SoilMoisture","HA_Harvested","FFB_Yield"]]
 ```

 <p> Then we detect and remove the outliers.
-Outliers is defined as values larger or smaller than the mean by 3 times standrad deviation</p>
+Outliers are defined as values larger or smaller than the mean by 3 times standard deviation</p>

 ```
 print(features.shape)